Yumnam Kamala Devi

-Kamala Devi Yumnam (Yumnam Kamala Devi, born 4 March 1992) is an Indian professional footballer who plays as a midfielder and an occasional striker for the Indian Women's League club Nita FA.
+Kamala Devi Yumnam (Yumnam Kamala Devi, born 4 March 1992) is an Indian professional footballer who plays as a midfielder and an occasional striker for the Indian Women's League club Sribhumi.
 She also played for Eastern Sporting Union in the Indian Women's League and represented the India women's national football team.

 Career

 International career

-Kamala Devi was a part of the Indian team that won the SAFF Women's Championship 2010, 2012, 2014, 2016-17 and the South Asian Games in 2010, 2016.
+Kamala Devi was a part of the Indian team that won the SAFF Women's Championship 2010, 2012, 2014, 2016–17 and the South Asian Games in 2010, 2016.
 At the 2012 tournament, she was awarded the Best Player of the Final.
 She finished the tournament scoring seven goals, also scoring in the final against Nepal, in the 83rd minute.

 At the 2014 Asian Games, she scored five goals in India's first match against Maldives.
 She scored five goals and was the top-scorer at the 2016 South Asian Games.
 This included a brace in the final against Nepal that helped her win the gold medal.